jniac/super-quick-static/README.md

 	// if the port 4000 is not available,
 	// will search for the next available port

-# but most importantly...
+# but more importantly...

-If a template file is found instead of a regular web file (pug / sass vs html / css, to begin) that file will be compiled / transpiled & served on the fly.
+If a template file is found instead of a regular web file (pug / sass vs html / css, to begin, markdown will follow) that file will be compiled / transpiled & served on the fly.

 A reset css file is also available @ `localhost:${port}/reset.css`.
 See src/reset.css to get the source, it's a mix of the famous Meyer's reset.css and Paul Irish Box-Sizing recommandation